 iii.
 We reasonably suspect that your fault is not genuine or is the result of fraud, or if you’ve broken the terms of your service at bt.com/legalstuff (for example, if you haven’t paid a BT bill); or

 iv.
 You lose or damage the Mini Hub (we may provide a replacement Mini Hub for future faults or home move at our discretion).

 f.
 What happens after my fault is resolved or my home move is complete?
 We will contact you once your fault has been resolved or your home move order has completed.
 We’ll switch off the Mini Hub and you’ll go back to using your broadband hub as normal.
-You’ll need to keep your Mini Hub somewhere safe – as set out above, if you have another fault or move home again in most cases we’ll reactivate your existing one.
+You’ll need to return the Mini Hub, we’ll provide details on how to do this.

-· When you add certain products and services (i.e. BT TV and complete Wi-Fi
+· When you add certain products and services (i.e. BT TV and Complete Wi-Fi); or

 a.
 What is the Annual Health Check?
 This is where a Home Tech Expert will visit your home and check that your BT Products and Services (e.g. Smart Hub 2, BT TV, Complete Wi-Fi) are set-up correctly, make recommendations that could improve your services (e.g. Replace the BT master socket, change the location of the Smart Hub, installation of Complete Wi-Fi, fix internal wiring problems), and carry out any improvements with your agreement